hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_surreal_landscape_of_alien_planets_and_strange_oth_b791c4ec-4a6d-4f75-8ec1-2cca08a287c8-0_3.content.md

 ## Wallpaper

 Our wallpaper features an awe-inspiring image of a distant planet with towering mountains and a glowing atmosphere.
-The foreground showcases a group of curious extraterrestrial creatures, each with their own unique appearance and personality.
+The foreground showcases a group of curious Ex<wbr>tra<wbr>terre<wbr>strial creatures, each with their own unique appearance and personality.

 > "The universe is full of magical things patiently waiting for our wits to grow sharper." - Eden Phillpotts

 ## About Us

 At Cosmic Dreams, we believe that imagination knows no bounds.
 Our mission is to inspire creativity and curiosity through stunning visual art and design.

 ## Our Collection